Antiguans and Barbudans: Culture

 Modern Antiguan and Barbudan culture is significantly influenced by West African and European traditions, although there are many characteristics unique to the country.
 A major diversion between groups of Antiguans and Barbudans is language, with Antiguans and Barbudans primarily using three varieties of Antiguan and Barbudan Creole: North Antiguan, South Antiguan, and Barbudan, each of which only being partially intelligible with one another.
 Antiguan and Barbudan culture is largely intertwined with rural traditions, and many Antiguans and Barbudans both in the country and in the diaspora are able to identify with one of the country's villages.
 Antiguans and Barbudans have an indigenous form of music, benna, and have invented various musical instruments such as the banjar.
 Most Antiguans and Barbudans involve themselves with nationwide Antigua Carnival celebrations or Barbuda Caribana, and much of the population maintains a seafaring identity.

 Statistics

-There are about 147,000 Antiguans and Barbudans, including 42,000 within the diaspora.
+There are about 147,000 Antiguans and Barbudans, including 42,000 known citizens within the diaspora.
 There are also about 150,000 native speakers of Antiguan and Barbudan Creole, many of whom have little to no relationship with the country.